XGraphKhipu/haarpcache/README.md

 		iptables -I INPUT 1 -i <eth_wan_2> -m tcp -p tcp --dport 8080 -m state --state NEW -j DROP ...

 	The port 8080 is of your haarpcache server.
-You can change this editing the file of configuration /etc/haarp/haarp.conf.
+You can change this editing the file /etc/haarp/haarp.conf.

 * Finally: